mrcyme/generative-ai-workshops/tracks/create_an_illustrated_video.md

     Can you group all the narrator line into one single paragraph ?

-5. Step 5 : Generate the narrator voice with [elevenlabs](https://elevenlabs.io/).
+6. Step 6 : Generate the narrator voice with [elevenlabs](https://elevenlabs.io/).
 Just copy the narrotor paragraph, choose your voice and generate.

-6. Step 6 : [optional] Generate a background music with a text to music app.
+7. Step 7 : [optional] Generate a background music with a text to music app.
 You can also generate ambiant sounds

-7. Step 7 : Assemble everything in an [capcut](https://www.capcut.com´) online video editor (example: capcut)
+8. Step 8 : Assemble everything in [capcut](https://www.capcut.com´) online video editor